frasertheking/pipdb/docs/source/functions.rst

     - None.
 Adjusts the axis in place.

 **plot_site(site, ds)**
-  Plots a site location on a polar central projection.
+  Plots a site location on a polar central projection to visualize where data was collected from.

   - **Parameters**:
     - ``site``: Site name.